easytarget/pyPWMd/README.md

       'pwm' is a tuple:
           pwm(period, duty_cycle)
       'polarity' is 0 for 'normal' or 1 for 'inversed'.
-      These values are optional:
+      The values are optional:
-        If omitted the current value will be used
+      - If omitted the current value will be used
-        This can cause errors, eg if 'enable' is set without while 'pwm' is still at it's default, unitialised, (0,0) setting Returns 'True' on success, an error string on failure
+      - This can cause errors, eg if 'enable' is set while 'pwm' is still at it's default, unitialised, (0,0) setting Returns 'True' on success, an error string on failure